ONSdigital/gptables/docs/getting_started/tutorial.md

 penguins_notes_table = pd.DataFrame.from_dict(notes)
 ```

-When outputting the table, specify the reference table for the `Notes` sheet using `notes_table`.
+When producing the workbook, specify the `notes_table`.
 ```python
 gpt.write_workbook(
     ...